 Many pet owners suffer from joint and arthritic pain in their hands and wrists.
 This painful ailment often flames up while grooming pets.
 This discomfort causes many pet parents to postpone grooming their pets which makes knots and mats worse over time.

 There are several dog brushes on the list above that have ergonomic handles that are specifically designed for dog owners with arthritis.
 The wide handles are easy to grasp and feature anti-slip rubber or silicone that allows you to keep a good grip without much effort.

 The overall design of the dog brush helps you groom your dog effectively and successfully without applying much pressure on your dog’s coat and skin.
-This helps protect your dog’s skin from irritation as well as make things easier for you as you groom your dog’s long hair.
+This helps protect your dog’s skin from irritation as well as makes things easier for you as you groom your dog’s long hair.